Waxaranai/todo-list/README.md

 # Todo List
-An todo list app created using Next.js and NextAuth.js styled with chakra-ui and written in typescript
+A todo list app created using Next.js and NextAuth.js styled with chakra-ui and written in typescript